SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 #### Configuring the JBoss Application Server

 Secure connections to the Solace JMS provider require configuring SSL parameters of JCA objects.
 Two of these configuration parameters include "ConnectionURL" and "ExtendedProps".
 Note that the property values for "ConnectionURL" and "ExtendedProps" are inherited by JCA connection factory, Activation specification, and administered objects from their parent Resource Adapter.
-Thus, unless you are connecting to multiple Solace message brokers, a best practice is to configure values for "ConnectionURL" and "ExtendedProps" in the Solace Resource Adapter, otherwise the SSL related changes should be duplicated across configuration properties for all of the JMS administered objects you want to secure.
+Thus, unless you are connecting to multiple Solace event brokers, a best practice is to configure values for "ConnectionURL" and "ExtendedProps" in the Solace Resource Adapter, otherwise the SSL related changes should be duplicated across configuration properties for all of the JMS administered objects you want to secure.

 The required SSL parameters include modifications to the URL scheme of "ConnectionURL" (from "tcp" to "tcps"), and setting additional SSL attributes through the configuration property "ExtendedProps".
 The following sections describe the required changes in more detail.